 Another artifact featured in the exhibit is a 1931 6-pack carrier.
 This remarkably well-preserved piece of cardboard is from the very first year that artist Haddon Sundblom began creating Santa Claus illustrations for Coca‑Cola.
 Haddon Sundblom is often credited with helping to create the modern image of Santa Claus through the advertising images he created for Coca‑Cola for more than three decades.

-In addition to the artifacts and memorabilia inside the exhibit case, you will see a montage of four Holiday-themed Polar Bear spots and the “A Coke For Christmas” television commercial.
+In addition to the artifacts and memorabilia inside the exhibit case, you will see a montage of four Holiday-themed Polar Bear spots and other holiday commercials.